Hidden investors took over Corizon Health, a leading prison healthcare company. Then they deployed the Texas Two-Step.

 He also named Joel Landau, someone with a background in skilled nursing facilities, as a minority investor.

 Goldberger's attorney, Joseph Haspel, responded to queries with a statement saying that "Mr. Goldberger is a passive investor" in Corizon, Tehum, YesCare, Perigrove, and Perigrove 1018.
 "He takes the position that it is for the Courts to address legal issues," Haspel said.
+"He has not engaged in any wrongdoing."

 But Landau's attorney, Andrew Levander, said in a statement that any "suggestion that Mr. Landau has ever had an ownership interest or investment in YesCare, Tehum or M2 is false."